Inflammation in your skin?

 Addressing these concerns with my clients is a three step process, that you to at home may like to consider:

-- The first step is to bring the pH back into the balance, the only way to achieve this is to use very gentle, calming formulas with minimal additives and fragrance; This also means avoiding the use of sunscreens, because their ingredients are too strong, (tricky I know because environmental rays play a big part in inflammation).
-Savior calming day cream is the perfect antidote, a nourishing, repairing moisturising serum designed to minimise frustrating flare ups and bring the delicate micro flora back into balance.
+- The first step is to bring the pH back into balance.
+The only way to achieve this is to use very gentle, calming formulas with minimal additives and fragrance.
+This also means avoiding the use of sunscreens, because their ingredients are too strong (tricky, I know, because environmental rays play a big part in inflammation).
+Saviour calming day cream is the perfect antidote, a nourishing, repairing, moisturising serum designed to minimise frustrating flare-ups and bring the delicate microflora back into balance.

-- Before you address the acid mantle; you are first going to have to work on barrier repair, especially if your skin is lipid dry, itchy or flaky.
-This can be done by restoring the protective film that coats your skin. at this stage the focus is building your skins resistance to pathogens and bacteria.Try Bio lipid complex an oil based serum, specifically formulated with skin identical ingredients that will bring your delicate skin back into to balance.
+- Before you address the acid mantle; you are first going to have to work on barrier repair, especially if your skin is lipid-dry, itchy, or flaky.
+This can be done by restoring the protective film that coats your skin.
+At this stage, the focus is building your skin’s resistance to pathogens and bacteria.Try Bio Lipid Complex, an oil-based serum specifically formulated with skin-identical ingredients that will bring your delicate skin back into balance.

-- Finally you need to focus on the acid mantle, this is all about creating an environment where the delicate micro flora will once again flourish.
-This is achieved by using skin identical ingredients such as copper peptides, ions and vitamins, which will strengthen and increase the density of your skin, thus returning it to optimum health so it’s less likely to suffer from damaging inflammation. pH acid mantle complex is the next step up, a skin restorative, strengthening treatment that repairs fragile skin and signs of premature ageing.
+- Finally, you need to focus on the acid mantle.
+This is all about creating an environment where the delicate micro flora will once again flourish.
+This is achieved by using skin-identical ingredients such as copper peptides, ions, and vitamins; these strengthen and increase the density of your skin, returning it to optimum health so it’s less likely to suffer from damaging inflammation.
+DNA Complex is the next step up, a skin-restorative, strengthening treatment that repairs fragile skin and signs of premature ageing.

 THE NAKED TRUTH

-So cleansing your face with body bar soap is a big no in my beauty book, which you can read all about here.
+So, cleansing your face with body bar soap is a big no-no in my beauty book, which you can read all about here.